BarbaraAngelesOrtiz/Sentiment-Analysis-using-PyTorch/executive.md

 ### 3. Complex Sentiment Requires Larger Models

-Irony, sarcasm, and contradictory reviews remain the hardest cases — areas where pretrained models (BERT, RoBERTa) would excel.
+Sarcasm, mixed emotions, and subtle negativity are best handled by pretrained models like BERT, DistilBERT, or RoBERTa.

 ----